Tube estimates for diffusion processes under a weak H\"ormander condition

-Under a non-degeneracy assumption of weak H\"{o}rmander type we find local Gaussian estimates for the density in short time.
-The decay of the heat kernel of a degenerate diffusion over the diagonal has been studied by Ben Arous and Léandre in \cite{BenArousLeandreII:91}, but their framework is different because they work under a strong H\"{o}rmander condition and because they are interested in asymptotic results, whereas our result holds for a time $\delta$ small but finite.
+We find Gaussian estimates for the density in short time, supposing the process satisfies a weak H\"{o}rmander condition.
+Ben Arous and L\'eandre investigate the decay of the heat kernel of a hypoelliptic diffusion over the diagonal in their celebrated paper \cite{BenArousLeandreII:91}.
+Their framework is different because they work under a strong H\"{o}rmander condition and because they are interested in asymptotic results, whereas we provide results holding for finite positive times.
 In \cite{KusuokaStroock:87} explicit two-sided bounds for the density of diffusion processes are established under strong H\"{o}rmander conditions, if the drift is generated by the vector fields of the diffusive part.

-On the opposite, the problem we consider here is of weak H\"{o}rmander type, meaning that the drift has a key role in the noise propagation.
+On the opposite, the problem we consider here is of weak H\"{o}rmander type, meaning that the drift has a key role in the propagation of the noise.
+In this case, the drift gives an additional specific contribution which is usually difficult to handle when trying to estimate the density of the solution.
 In \cite{BallyKohatsu:10} and \cite{DelarueMenozzi:10} bounds are provided for the density of the Asian type SDE and for a chain of SDEs, in a weak H\"{o}rmander framework.
 An analytical approach to a similar density estimate is given by Polidoro, Pascucci and Boscain in \cite{Polidoro:97}, \cite{PascucciPolidoro:06}, \cite{BoscainPolidoro:07}.

-In this paper, importantly, we obtain a more general result than those known in the cited literature - as we allow for a more general coefficient for the Brownian Motion.
-Indeed we suppose $\s \propto \partial_\s \s$, whereas the works mentioned above would apply for $\s=(\s_1,0)$ which is a more restrictive condition.
+In this paper, we obtain a more general result than those known in the cited literature, as we allow for a more general coefficient for the Brownian Motion.
+Indeed we suppose that locally the vector field $\s$ has the same direction of the directional derivative $\partial_\s \s$, whereas the works mentioned above would apply for $\s=(\s_1,0)$ which is a more restrictive condition.
 Moreover, our coefficients are just locally hypoelliptic.
-The other novelty is that thanks to our short time non-asymptotic result we are able to find exponential lower and upper bounds for probability that the diffusion remains in a small tube around a deterministic trajectory.
-More precisely we consider \eqref{eqn} and introduce the associated skeleton path solution of the following ODE:
+The other novelty is that thanks to our short time non-asymptotic result we are able to find exponential lower and upper bounds for the probability that the diffusion remains in a small tube around a deterministic trajectory.
+More precisely we consider \eqref{eqn-intro} and introduce the associated skeleton path solution of the following ODE: